helidon-io/helidon/docs/modules/metrics/micrometer.md

 ```

 The first dependency adds the metrics observer and the `/observe/metrics`
-endpoint.
-It includes Helidon's Micrometer-based metrics implementation at
-runtime.
-The second dependency makes the Micrometer API available when
+endpoint without selecting a metrics provider.
+The second dependency selects
+the Micrometer provider and makes the Micrometer API available
-compiling application code which uses Micrometer types directly, as the
+when compiling application code which uses Micrometer types directly, as the
 examples on this page do.

+No exclusions are needed to use this provider.
+If the Helidon metrics provider
+is also present, the higher-weight Micrometer provider takes precedence.

 ## Usage